mcross55/tictactoe/README.md

 - `helpers.py`: Contains helper functions for drawing the game board and checking the turn (final state of code).
 - `main.py`: This is the incomplete version of `tictactoe.py`.
 Scouts only made it this far.
 - `helpers_post_meeting.py`: This is the incomplete version of `helpers.py`.
 Scouts only made it this far.
+- `Tic Tac Toe Slides for Scouts.pdf`: Slides used at Scout meeting.
+We got through Step 10.
+Start on Step 11.

 ## How to Play